ogri-la/strongbox-release-script/README.md

 # strongbox release script

-Neither Travis nor CircleCI can handle my release process so I've switched to doing it manually.

-I'm sure with time and much frustration and resentment I could get these third parties to do what I wanted but I have more control this way.

-These scripts help automate my process.
+These scripts help automate the release process for [strongbox](https://github.com/ogri-la/strongbox).

 ## prep.sh

-Prepares a release branch of strongbox for review, updating all the bits and bobs.
+Prepares a release branch of strongbox for review.

+1. create a release branch.
+2. update references to static version numbers in the project.clj, readme.md, security.md, etc
+3. updates the changelog, changing references to 'unreleased'
+4. regenerates the pom.xml file
+5. commits it all, pushes to release branch and opens a PR for review with a checklist of things to do.

 ## release.sh

-Assumes `prep.sh` has been run.
+Assumes `prep.sh` has been run, the changes reviewed and the PR merged into `master`.

-Tags the release on the master branch, creates a release, uploads it to Github and then updates the Arch AUR.
+1. tags the release
+2. creates a GitHub release from the new tag
+3. generates an AppImage
+3. uploads the artifacts to the Github release
+4. updates the Arch AUR
+5. updates Flathub

 ## post.sh